The normally elusive Black-billed Capercaillie should be possible on this tour. Photo: Cun Zhang

 We’ll explore a small part of the fantastic and isolated northern Nei Mongol region with our tour running at a time when many normally elusive species are easier to find.
 There will be several sought-after birds but chief amongst them is the stunningly patterned Black-billed Capercaillie and we have a reasonable chance of obtaining views of this scarce bird.
 The supporting cast will include a host of owls, such as the stunning Great Grey Owl and Northern-hawk Owl, and possibly both Ural and Tengmalm’s Owls, as well as Siberian Jay, Pine Grosbeak, Azure Tit and both Long-tailed and Pallas’s Rosefinches.
 Near Beijing we expect to see the recently split Beijing Babbler as well as Mandarin Duck and possibly Baikal Teal, while elsewhere we’ll visit the best sites in the world for Brown Eared Pheasant and the perilously endangered Baer’s Pochard.

-Day 2: We’ll arrive in Beijing in the early morning and immediately drive east to Nanpu, a site on the coast of neighbouring Hebei province.
+Day 2: This morning we drive east to Nanpu, a site on the coast of neighbouring Hebei province.
 Night in Nanpu.

 Days 3-4: We’ll spend these two days birding around Nanpu and will explore the extensive area of saltpans and the vast coastal mudflats in our quest to see its specialities.
 Most of the world’s Relict Gulls winter here and we should see a decent number of this and Saunders’s Gull, another poorly known larid.
 Nanpu’s perhaps best known for its fabulous wader migration and, while most of this will be over by late October, we should see a few of the later migrants and perhaps a few lingering Great Knots and Terek Sandpipers.
 We could also see large numbers of passerine migrants such as Buff-bellied and Olive-backed Pipits, Little and Pallas’s Reed Buntings along the coastline itself.
 Small numbers of the gorgeous Reed Parrotbill, arguably east Asia’s most attractive parrotbill, breed at Nanpu and we expect to see a few of these as well as one or two vociferous Chinese Grey Shrikes.
 While many of the saltpans should hold good numbers of Pied Avocets and Common Shelducks we also hope to find a few migrant waterfowl.
 Falcated Duck should be one of the commonest and, with a bit of luck, we should be able to find a few Baikal Teal or even some geese.
 Tundra Bean is the commonest goose in this part of China but there are several others that we might also encounter.
 Nights in Nanpu.